Saosin: Formation and Translating the Name (2003–2004)

-Saosin initially gained recognition through the power of the internet, cultivating a distinctive musical identity even before the release of their first full-length studio album.
+Saosin initially gained recognition on the internet even before the release of their first full-length studio album.
 They became well-known on social networking platforms and music-sharing sites, most notably MySpace.
 It's estimated that the EP sold approximately 62,000 copies.

 After the recording of the Translating the Name EP, bassist Zach Kennedy later opted to depart the band after their first show to pursue a career in art, leading to his replacement by Chris Sorenson.
 Additionally, Pat Magrath, who had previously served as a drum technician for Slayer, was hired to record drums for the EP.
 The drum compositions were largely crafted by Burchell.
 Alex Rodriguez, initially unable to participate in the EP recording due to prior commitments with the band Open Hand, was temporarily substituted by Danny King for live performances until Rodriguez could transition to a full-time role in Saosin after fulfilling his obligations with Open Hand.
 Following the release of "Translating the Name", Saosin embarked on a U.S. tour alongside fellow bands Boys Night Out and Anatomy of a Ghost.

 In February 2004, the band faced a significant change when their vocalist, Anthony Green, departed from Saosin and later went on to form the band Circa Survive.
 Green, a native of Pennsylvania, cited homesickness, depression, and his desire to be closer to his family as factors contributing to his departure.
 He also expressed discontent with Saosin's creative direction and his exclusion from the songwriting process.
 To fulfill their remaining obligations for the Warped Tour, Story of the Year's Philip Sneed temporarily took over vocal duties.
 Subsequently, a public, nationwide audition was conducted to find a replacement for Green.